 10. REDUCE VS RECYCLE – this is a more overall awareness I need to create about choosing NOT TO BUY even when it can be recycled.
 I want to keep learning about zero waste and the waste issues we face.
 I didn’t realise the harm of recycling as I never asked myself the question what happens to the recycling.
 Yes, some of it is reduced to be used again but that process also requires fossil fuel energy, and most still goes to landfills.
 Reducing paper and plastic waste will make a big impact, so I am game.

 There you go, my 10 goals that I will apply NOW.
 They are modest but I ‘ve to start somewhere.
 Analyzing my trash was very helpful and reading about the alternatives but also what actually happens to my trash was eyeopening!
 I will continue learning and researching tips.
 Finding out what works for me in my urban setting and busy life.
 You can follow how I am doing on my Instagram and Facebook stories every Thursday.

+Written and photographed by Sandra Slawinski without commercial deals.
 I took these pictures at LHH studio, Dille & Kamille and Farm Coop organic shop.
 Thank you Nia, my BFF, for patiently posing for my camera.
-Not paid to post 🙂